Bumper cherry crop in Kashmir Valley, government to airlift produce to help farmers

 The government has tied up with a private airline to lift the produce from Kashmir and send it across various cities of the country.
 Farmers expect it would help them in a big way.

 “The produce this year is good but the market should retain.
-If we are able to send it across, we will benefit.
+If we are able to send it across, we will be benefitted.
 The government is saying we will take the produce at less cost and sell it.
 We are getting good rates.”
-Mohd Ayub, farmer, said.
+Said Mohd Ayub, Farmer.

 With this farmers expect that the government will come to their help with other crops as well.
 Apple, almond and walnut growers hope that the government will come up with some scheme for them too.